dojo/docs/dijit/Tree-examples.rst

 ``New in 1.4``

-``dijit.Tree`` in dojo 1.4 has a new 'path' attribute, which can be set with the usual ``tree.attr('path', thePath);`` syntax.
+``dijit.Tree`` in dojo 1.4 has a new 'path' attribute, which can be set with the usual ``tree.set('path', thePath);`` syntax.
 It serves two purposes: to expand the tree up to the node in question, and to highlight that node.

 .. code-example ::